 Ottawa Senators 5/8

-The numerator (first number) is how much you will win by betting the second number (denominator).
-So a $5 bet on the Rangers would win $7.
+The first number (numerator) is how much you win by betting the second number (denominator).
+So a $5 bet on the Rangers at 7/5 would win $7 in profit.
+A $8 bet on the Senators at 5/8 would win $5.